 Though Looking is a series rightly known for its rather frank discussions and depictions of sex, it’s also finely attuned to the rhythms of friendship.

 “Salang Pass” deploys its constellation of ruses and false identities to examine the question at the heart of The Americans.

-Patrick’s self-immolation is no suicide, and “Looking for Gordon Freeman” is no Mrs. Dalloway.
+Patrick’s self-immolation is no suicide, and the episode is no Mrs. Dalloway.

 Professionals in the art of reading people are most vulnerable to misapprehension when their judgment is clouded by the personal.

 It has the feeling of a first date, but ends with a reckoning, run through with the conviction that we can never really leave the past behind us.

 A master class in suspense, not only of spies caught in a tightening net, but also of characters whose choices begin to feel less like liberty and more like entrapment.

 In what amounts to something of a departure for Looking, the episode picks up where “Looking Top to Bottom” left off.